Dance Hall Days

 On 10th September the inhabitants of Gibraltar vote overwhelmingly in favour of remaining British.
 Only 44 people vote for a change to Spanish rule.

-The QEII cruise liner is launched by the Queen on 20th September.
+The QEII cruise liner is launched by Queen Elizabeth II on 20th September.

-Tony Blackburn launches the BBC's new pop radio station, Radio 1.
-The first record to be played is Flowers In The Rain by the Move.
+Tony Blackburn launches the BBC's new pop radio station, Radio 1 at 7.00am on Saturday, 30th September.
+The first record played is Flowers In The Rain by The Move.
+Earlier that morning, at 5.30am, the BBC had also launched Radio 2, which replaced the Light Programme.

 Woody Guthrie dies from Huntingdon's Chorea on 3rd October, aged 52.

-Marxist revolutionary Ernesto 'Che' Guevara is shot dead on 9th October in a clash between guerrillas and the Bolivian Army.
+Marxist revolutionary Ernesto 'Che' Guevara is shot dead on 9th October, aged 39, in a clash between guerrillas and the Bolivian Army.

 The Naked Ape by Desmond Morris, a former curator at London Zoo, is published on Thursday, 12th October.
 In his book Morris compared human behaviour - "feeding, sleeping, fighting, mating and rearing young" - with that of apes.